TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Objectives

 Develop a syntax definition for MiniJava in SDF2 or SDF3 and generate an Eclipse editor from it.
-The definition should include
+The definition should include:

-* a lexical syntax definition for
+1. A lexical syntax definition for
   * sort `ID`,
   * sort `INT`,
   * whitespaces,
   * single line comments and
-  * nested block comments,
+  * nested block comments.
-* a context-free syntax definition or templates for sorts
+2. A context-free syntax definition or templates for sorts
   * `Program`,
   * `MainClass`,
   * `ClassDecl`,